The $0 productivity upgrade most developers miss

 For JSON processing: jq

-If you work with APIs or configuration files or logs, you work with JSON.
-The standard Unix way to process JSON is grep and sed.
-This is like performing surgery with a hammer.
+If you work with APIs, config files, or logs, you work with JSON.
+The standard Unix approach is grep and sed.
+That’s like performing surgery with a hammer.

 curl api.example.com/users | jq '.data[] | {name: .name, active: .status == "active"}'This is the difference between automation that works and automation that fails randomly.